Dawn of the transformer era in speech emotion recognition: closing the valence gap: Experimental setup

 \subsection{Datasets}

-We used the {\msppodcast} corpus~\citep{lotfian2019msppodcast} (v1.7) to run multitask training on the three dimensions of arousal, dominance, and valence.
-The dataset consists of roughly $84$ hours of naturalistic speech from podcast recordings.
-The original labels cover a range from $1$ to $7$, which we normalise into the interval of $0$ to $1$.
-In-domain results are reported on the \emph{test-1} split.
-The \emph{test-1} split contains $12,902$ samples ($54$\% female / $46$\% male) from $60$ speakers ($30$ female / $30$ male).
-The samples per speaker are not balanced and vary between $42$ and $912$.
-The samples have a combined length of roughly $21$ hours, and vary between $1.92$\,s and $11.94$\,s per sample.
+We used the \textbf{\msppodcast} corpus~\citep{lotfian2019msppodcast} (v1.7) to run multitask training on the three dimensions of arousal, dominance, and valence for speech from podcast recordings. \review{The original labels cover a range from $1$ to $7$, which we map into the interval of $0$ to $1$.} Its \emph{train} split contains $62$ hours of recordings.
+In-domain results are reported on the \emph{test-1} split, which contains $21$ hours of audio provided by $12,902$ samples ($54$\% female / $46$\% male) from $60$ speakers ($30$ female / $30$ male).
+The samples per speaker vary between $42$ and $912$.

-We report cross-domain results for the {\iemocap} (Interactive Emotional Dyadic Motion Capture) dataset~\cite{busso2008iemocap}, which consists of roughly $12$ hours of scripted and improvised dialogues by ten speakers ($5$ female / $5$ male).
-It provides the same dimensional labels as {\msppodcast} corpus, but in a range of $1$ to $5$, which we normalise to the interval $0$ to $1$.
-Since we use the dataset only during evaluation, we do not apply the usual speaker cross-folding, but treat the corpus as a whole.
-It includes $10,039$ samples ($49$\% female / $51$\% male) with a varying length between $.58$\,s and $34.14$\,s.
+We report cross-domain results \textbf{\iemocap} (Interactive Emotional Dyadic Motion Capture) dataset~\cite{busso2008iemocap}, which contains $12$ hours of scripted and improvised dialogues by ten speakers ($5$ female / $5$ male). \review{It provides the same dimensional labels as {\msppodcast}, but in a range of $1$ to $5$, which we map to the interval $0$ to $1$.
+Since we use the dataset only during evaluation, we do not apply the usual speaker cross-validation, but treat the corpus as a whole.} It includes $10,039$ samples ($49$\% female / $51$\% male).

-Finally, we additionally report cross-corpus results for valence on the Multimodal Opinion Sentiment Intensity ({\mosi})~\citep{zadeh2016mosi} corpus.
-The dataset is a collection of $4$\,h of YouTube movie review videos spoken by $41$ female and $48$ male speakers.
-They are annotated for sentiment on a $7$-point Likert scale ranging from $-3$ to $3$, which we normalise to the interval $0$ to $1$.
-As the gender/sex labels are not part of the distributed database, we re-annotated them ourselves.
-We report results on the test set that contains 685 samples ($51$\% female / $49$\% male) with a total duration of 1 hour and varying sample length between $.57$\,s and $33.13$\,s.
+Finally, we report cross-corpus results for valence on the test set of the Multimodal Opinion Sentiment Intensity (\textbf{\mosi})~\citep{zadeh2016mosi} corpus.
+The dataset is a collection of YouTube movie review videos spoken by $41$ female and $48$ male speakers. \review{They are annotated for sentiment on a $7$-point Likert scale ranging from $-3$ to $3$, which we map to the interval $0$ to $1$.} The test set contains $1$ hour audio recordings given as 685 samples ($51$\% female / $49$\% male), annotated for sentiment. \review{As the gender labels are not part of the distributed database, we re-annotated them ourselves~\citep{wierstorf2023zenodo}.}